Table of contents

 - Adaptability

 Soft skills are just as important as hard skills.
-Employers prize finding candidates who already have skills like communication and collaboration because they’re difficult to teach but absolutely essential to a well-functioning organization.
+Employers prize finding candidates who already have skills like communication and collaboration because they’re difficult to teach but absolutely essential for a nurse.

 Step 4